Diamond Comb-footed

 wpe1.jpg (20257 bytes)

-Tetragnatha demissa, body length 12mm
+Tetragnatha bituberculata or T. demissa, body length 12mm

 Brown Long-jawed Spider

-wpe7.jpg (35931 bytes) wpeA.jpg (28170 bytes)
+DSCN5146_1.jpg (95855 bytes) wpeA.jpg (28170 bytes)

-Tetragnatha sp., body length 20mm
+Tetragnatha nitens, body length 20mm

 The spider is brown in colour, with very long and thin legs.
 The body is long and narrow.
 They are usually found next to fresh water, such as creek and pond.
 They build webs at night and hide on grass during the day.
 More information and pictures please check this page.